Code-Institute-Submissions/MS2_flappy_bird/README.md

 Thanks to the following people or organizations who helped or inspired me for the project.
 - The support and guidance of my mentor Precious Ijege.
 - The lessons and knowledge of [Code Institute.](https://codeinstitute.net/)
+- The advice about a bug of the game over screen of Haley from the Tutor Assistance.